rahmatullahboss/nextjs-boilerplate/README.md

 ## Access Control

-- Public: can read Snacks (only available=true)
+- Public: can read Items and Categories
 - Authenticated user: can create Orders; can read their own Orders; can cancel when status=pending
-- Admin: full access to Orders + Snacks + DeliverySettings; can update order status
+- Admin: full access to all collections; can update order status

 ## Common Commands